Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Basic_Windows/winlocation.md

 # Locations that are good to know about & what these files/folders/registries do

-## Good first step in windows forensics is to make to get System Info such as:
+## Good first step in windows forensics is to make to get System Info such as

 - OS Version:
   - Location: SOFTWARE\Microsoft\Windows NT\CurrentVersion

 - Control Sets: